influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

   Common problems:

-    * The influxd process is using a non-standard port (default 8088)
+    * The influxd process is using a non-standard port (default 8088).
-    * The influxd process it not running.
-Check the logs for startup errors
+    * The influxd process is not running.
+Check the logs for startup errors.

 Successfully joined cluster